Footpath work was finished along the Brenda Parker Way in summer 2024. Thank you again to everyone who has helped make this possible.

 Cllr Mellor has made a generous contribution, which has been a huge help.
 Thank you!

 We have also bitten the bullet and have been granted another felling license to do more radical clearing of trees throughout the woodland, but only in a very considered and careful way.
-We want to improve this space, not destroy it, so we will update the website with information as things become clearer.
+We want to improve this space, not destroy it, so we will update the website with information as things become clearer. work won't begin until the nesting season is over for this year.

 We recently had a visitor to site who is knowledgeable about fungi.
 It seems we have a good selection!
 These amazing life forms are so crucial to the health of the woodland and very under rated.
 Please enjoy and respect them when you spot them!